flowmodor/flowmodor/CONTRIBUTING.md

 Bugs or planned enhancement can be found in [Issue tab](https://github.com/flowmodor/flowmodor/issues).

 New features need to be discussed with the core team and the community first.
-If you're tackling a feature, please make sure it has been already discussed in the [Discussions tab](https://github.com/flowmodor/flowmodor/discussions/categories/feature-request).
-We kindly ask contributors to use the discussion comment section to propose a solution before opening a pull request.
+If you're tackling a feature, please make sure it has been already discussed in the [Feedback Page](https://app.flowmodor.com/feedback).

 ## Coding Style